placrosse/kodo/docs/source/c_bindings.rst

 (the dependencies will be located in a folder called bundle_depencies) in the folder where you run the command.

-After configure run the following command to build the static library:
+After runnign ``waf configure``, run the following command to build the static library:
 ::

   python waf build